SEAVER COLLEGE OF LETTERS, ARTS, AND SCIENCES

 Position Announcement in the Natural Sciences

-Tenure -Track Assistant Professor of Biology, Cellular/Molecular Biology
+Tenure -Track Assistant Professor of Biology, Plant Biology

 Pepperdine University invites applications for a tenure-track faculty position as an Assistant Professor of Biology.
-Applicants should have a Ph.D. (or will complete at Ph.D. by June 2020) in biology, cell biology, biochemistry or a closely related discipline.
+Applicants should have a Ph.D. (or will complete at Ph.D. by June 2020) in botany, plant physiology, ecology or a closely related discipline.
 Well-qualified candidates will be able to contribute to the excellence and vibrancy of the Pepperdine experience through their teaching, research, and their service to both Pepperdine and our surrounding community.

-The biology program seeks a faculty member with expertise in the areas of cell biology, biochemistry, or molecular biology.
 As teaching is our foremost emphasis at Seaver College (http://seaver.pepperdine.edu/about/mission/), candidates should demonstrate exceptional interest and effectiveness in teaching and mentoring undergraduate students.
-Candidates should have the ability to establish a productive research program that welcomes undergraduate research students and engages them in scholarly laboratory research.
+Candidates should have the ability to establish a productive research program that welcomes undergraduate research students and engages them in scholarly research.
 Well-equipped laboratories are available for teaching and undergraduate research in a variety of areas of biology.
 Scholarly collaboration among biology faculty as well as with faculty from other disciplines (e.g., chemistry, physics, computer science, mathematics) is encouraged.

 Pepperdine University is a private Christian university overlooking the Pacific Ocean in Malibu, California.
 Faculty, staff and students partner to support Pepperdine’s Christian mission (https://www.pepperdine.edu/about/our-story/mission-vision/), as well as to engage Pepperdine’s spiritual community as described at https://www.pepperdine.edu/spiritual-life/place-of-faith/.
 Pepperdine University encourages applications from candidates who will contribute through their teaching, research, and service to the diversity and excellence of the University and our surrounding community.